 Azure DevOps Services public projects is in preview.
 To learn more about the road map, see the Azure DevOps Public Projects Limited Preview blog post.

 Projects in Azure DevOps provide a repository for source code and a place for a group of developers and teams to plan, track progress, and collaborate on building software solutions.
 One or more projects can be defined within an organization in Azure DevOps.

 Users that aren't signed into the service have read-only access to public projects on Azure DevOps.
 Private projects, on the other hand, require users to be granted access to the project and signed in to access the services.

-Non-members of a public project will have read-only access to a limited set of services, specifically:
+Non-members of a public project have read-only access to a limited set of services, specifically:

 - Browse the code base, download code, view commits, branches, and pull requests

 - View and filter work items

 - Perform semantic search of the code or work items